Special Education

 The framework has been updated to include best practices and tips for writing instructionally appropriate IEPs, alongside IDEA requirements.
 Other improvements include a component on the development of writing short-term objectives, additional clarification around service delivery, best practices in transition planning, and links to eligibility resources for the IEP team.

 In March 2022, the department released the administrator’s companion guide to the Special Education Framework.
 School leaders play a crucial role in establishing a schoolwide mindset that regards special education as an integral part of the school community, and not a separate placement or program to be isolated from general education.
-The purpose of this companion guide, School Leadership for Special Education, is to provide the most pertinent information regarding the multifaceted roles of principals and assistant principals that oversee the delivery of core instruction, interventions, and services provided to students with disabilities throughout the state of Tennessee.
+The purpose of this companion guide, School Leadership for Special Education (currently in revision), is to provide the most pertinent information regarding the multifaceted roles of principals and assistant principals that oversee the delivery of core instruction, interventions, and services provided to students with disabilities throughout the state of Tennessee.

 The Individuals with Disabilities Education Act (IDEA) is a federal law ensuring appropriate services to children with disabilities throughout the nation.
 IDEA governs how states and public agencies provide early intervention, special education, and related services to more than 6.5 million eligible infants, toddlers, children, and youth with disabilities.
 Infants and toddlers with disabilities (ages birth through age two) and their families receive early intervention services under IDEA, Part C. Children and youth (ages 3–21) receive special education and related services under IDEA, Part B.